icewater96/Project_3_a/Report.md

 ![](Figure_2020-05-20_015256.png)

 ## Future work
-This implement works fine but it takes a long time to train.
-I would like to try to optimize hyper-parameters to improve performance.
+This implementation works fine but it takes a long time to train., especially after the average score is greater than 0.5 I would like to optimize hyper-parameters to improve performance.
+Meanwhile, the neural networks of the actors and critics may be a overkill.
+I would like to reduce network size to see if the training can be faster without compromising performance much.

+The success of extending DDPG into MADDPG demonstrates effectiveness of multi-agents setup and I would like to try MAPPO (Multi Agent Proximal Policy Optimization) for curiosity.